tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-18-Why-so-many-plugins-vulnerable.md

 }
 {% endhighlight %}

-The function `adminInit` is no doubt for administrators, but the codes had at least next five issues.
+The `adminInit` was no doubt for the administrators.
+But it had at least next five issues:

 1. Validate user role by `is_admin()`.
 2. Lack of consideration of unexpected access route.